northwindlabs/ai-atlas/README.md

 - Enhance documentation
 - Add new features

+1. Please create an issue first describing your proposed changes if they fall into the 'other contributions' category.
+2. Include mockups, photos or sketches if possible
+3. Wait for discussion and approval before submitting a PR
+4. For minor fixes (typos, small CSS adjustments), PRs can be submitted directly

+This helps us collaborate effectively and ensures your time is well spent.

 ## 📝 License

 This project is licensed under the MIT License - see the LICENSE file for details.